 A: The 401(a) plan is voluntary for employees age 26 – 29 and mandatory for employees age 30 and over.
-You must also have 2 years of service at UNO or two years of prior service at another educational institution, K-12 or University, national or international.
+You must also have two (2) years of service at UNO or two (2) years of prior service at another educational institution, K-12 or university, national or international.
 As of September 2018, enrollment for employees who have become eligible will be semi-annual, with enrollments being processed on September 1 and February 1 of each year.

 Q: If I start my 401(a) at Tier 1, can I then change it to Tier 2 in the future?